 Why Illinois Is So Broke And Have Financial Mess Than Any Other State

-Why Residents Of Any State Consider Moving To Other States
+Why Illinois Homeowners Fleeing State And Moving To Other Low-Taxed States

 The main reason why people consider moving to another state is mainly due to employment.